 The person who is nominated in the will as executor files a petition with the Superior Court asking that he or she be appointed as executor of the estate.
 If there is no will, the Probate Code provides a list of persons who have priority to petition to become administrator.
 The will also is filed with the petition, and notices are sent to the heirs and/or relatives to let them know when the hearing will be held.
 If there are objections to the petition, or if the validity of the will is contested, the hearing will be used to resolve any problems that have arisen.
 In some cases, this may mean that the validity of the will is not upheld, or that some other person than the original petitioner is chosen to administer the estate.
 In most cases, however, there is no objection and the petition is granted.
 The executor then makes an inventory of the estate’s assets, locates creditors, pays bills, files tax returns, and manages the estate assets.
 When all of the duties of the executor are completed, another petition is filed with the court asking that the estate be distributed to the heirs.
 If this petition is granted, the estate administrated is completed by distributing the assets to the heirs and filing final tax returns.

 How Much Does Probate Cost?

-The table below reflects the statutory fee for the attorney or the personal representative for various estate values.
+The table below reflects the statutory fee for the attorney or the personal representative (aka executor) for various estate values.
 Therefore, if there is an attorney and a personal representative handling the probate, the fees in the chart should be doubled.
-For example, a one-million dollar estate handled by an attorney and personal representative would be subject to $46,000 ($23,000 x 2) in fees.
-By way of comparison, administering a trust funded with one-million dollars in property might only cost $2,000 to $5,000.
+For example, for a one-million dollar gross estate, the attorney’s fees would typically be $23,000.

 In addition to the statutory fees, there are costs for appraisal fees, publication costs, and miscellaneous fees charged by the county.
 A typical estate might incur $1,000 to $4,000 in court costs and other required fees.